SallyKolodny/xmr/pages/Getting-Started.md

 * Run the XMRig miner
 * Configure *db4e* as a system service

 You will only be required to use the root password when you install the package pre-requisites and to install the *db4e* service.
+For optimal performance, the included XMRig miner needs to access Model-Specific Registers (MSRs).
+This requires root access.
+To handle this *db4e* sets the SUID bit on the XMRig binary.

 The *db4e* applicaiton **NEVER** stores the root password.

 ### Dedicated db4e Account